Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - cf. [10 reasons not to adopt this new toy techno in production]
 - OSS projects comparator: https://www.openhub.net/p/_compare?project_0=cURL&project_1=Wget
 - [HypeDrivenDevelopment]
+- [YouAreNotGoogle]: "This is not how rational people make decisions, but it is how software engineers decide to use MapReduce." - "you got there through a ritualistic belief that imitating the giants would bring the same riches." - "As of 2016, Stack Exchange served 200 million requests per day, backed by just four SQL servers"
+UNPHAT:
+- Understand the problem
+- eNumerate multiple candidate solutions, don’t just start prodding at your favorite!
+- consider a candidate solution, then read the Paper if there is one
+- determine the Historical context in which the candidate solution was designed or developed
+- weigh Advantages against disadvantages
+- Think: how well this solution fits your problem ?

 ## Design
 - interface design + decoupling >>more critical>> component design [MVB]